Keeping track of call center statistics and metrics is key to improving your productivity, profitability, and customer satisfaction.

 How to use it:

-It’s a good way to check if your employees are putting in the recommended number of hours on a daily, weekly or monthly basis.
+It’s a good way to check if your employees are putting in the recommended number of hours daily, weekly, or monthly.

 What it shows: